omarandlorraine/strop/THEORY_OF_OPERATION.md

   likelihood of accepting worse solutions decreasing over time.
 This mimics the physical process of annealing, helping avoid local optima.

-* **Exhaustive search**: This method tries all possible sequences, in some predetermined order.
-First, is tries all sequences of length 1, then all sequences of length 2, and so forth.
+* **Bruteforce search**: This method tries all possible sequences, in some predetermined order.
+First, it tries all sequences of length 1, then all sequences of length 2, and so forth.
+To somewhat mitigate the time-consuming nature of bruteforce searches, after each step through the search space, strop will perform static analysis on the instruction sequence, and in so doing, eliminate candidates which, for example, read from a register known to be uninitialized, can be effectively eliminated from the search space.

 ### Challenges and considerations